Pittsburgh Pirates

 Gamble on a cheap spot!

-There’s nothing wrong with the walk from here, with a nice waterfront pathway that goes past several great eateries like Burgatory.
-But if you’re tired you can hop on the free T from Allegheny Station to North Shore.
+There’s nothing wrong with the walk from here.
+It features a nice waterfront pathway that goes past several great eateries.
+But if you’re weary, you can hop on the free T from Allegheny Station to North Shore.

-That’s just three cool PNC Park parking options, but you can arrive at PNC almost any way you want…by bus, by boat, or even a bicycle…stay tuned.
+That’s just three cool PNC Park parking options.
+Remember, you can arrive at PNC almost any way you want…by bus, by boat, or even a bicycle…stay tuned!

 (Note: this article contains affiliate links.
 If you use an affiliate link to make a purchase, Ballpark E-Guides earns a commission, at no extra cost to you.
 Thanks for your support!)